maxhbr/LDBcollector/README.md

 This rewrite is not yet stable and for stable use the old version is prefered.

+## Licensing
+The code writen for this project is licensed under BSD-3-Clause.
+The data in `./data` is licensed under the respective licenses.

 # Sources and Outputs

 ```mermaid